 Data File Details

 The HDF files contain swath trajectory data using longitude and latitude coordinates.
-The spatial resolution ranges from 44–50 m and is a function of aircraft altitude.
+The spatial resolution ranges from 44 to 50 m and is a function of aircraft altitude.

-Table 1.
-Flight track details for each MASTER flight during the 2020 campaign over California, U.S.
+Table 2.
+Flight track details for each MASTER flight during this 2020 deployment over California (CA) and Nevada (NV), U.S.

 Application and Derivation

 The MASTER instrument channels are calibrated spectrally and radiometrically in the laboratory preflight and postflight.
 The mid-infrared and thermal infrared channels (26–50) are also radiometrically calibrated in-flight by viewing an internal hot and cold blackbody with each scanline (Hook et al., 2001).
 Three calibration and validation experiments were conducted in 1998–2001 (Hook et al., 2001; JPL, 2021a).
-Spectral response information for this campaign is available as companion files.
+Spectral response information for this deployment is included in the files named MASTER_BBBBBBBB_YYYYMMDD_spectral_response_table.zip.